ynab/ynab-sdk-ruby/docs/PayeeLocationsApi.md

 List locations for a payee

-Returns all payee locations for the specified payee
+Returns all payee locations for a specified payee

 ### Parameters